Essential barrier height and a probabilistic approach in characterizing potential landscape: Multi-well potentials and proof of Theorem -Theorem

-Our coupling algorithm is tested on three ANNs for which the size of hidden layers are $N_{1} = 4,N_{2} = 3$, $N_{1} = N_{2} = 10$, and $N_{1} = N_{2} = 20$, which are called the ``small network'', ``medium network'', and ``big network'', respectively.
-Note that in this example, the small network is under-parameterized and the big network is over-parameterized.
-It is believed that over-parametrization lowers the barrier heights of ANNs (e.g., \cite{jacot2018neural, song2018mean, chizat2019lazy, mei2019mean, rotskoff2018trainability, sirignano2020mean, draxler2018essentially}) which, however, is not easy to justify because the loss landscape is usually in high-dimension and very complicated.
-Our coupling approach provides a feasible way to explore this by computing the essential barrier height of the {\it entire} landscape.
+The coupling method is applied to three ANNs with different hidden layer sizes: $N_{1} = 4,N_{2} = 3$ (referred to as the ``small ANN''), $N_{1} = N_{2} = 10$ (the ``medium ANN''), and $N_{1} = N_{2} = 20$ (the ``large ANN'').
+In this example, the small ANN is under-parameterized, while the large ANN is over-parameterized.
+It is often believed that over-parameterization tends to reduce barrier heights in the loss landscape of ANNs (see, e.g., \cite{jacot2018neural, song2018mean, chizat2019lazy, mei2019mean, rotskoff2018trainability, sirignano2020mean, draxler2018essentially}).
+However, rigorous justification remains elusive due to the complex structure of high-dimensional loss functions.
+The coupling-based approach proposed here may offer a viable tool in this regard by computing the essential barrier height of such loss functions.

-In Figure \ref{fig7}, the coupling time distribution of each ANN is computed under $10$ different magnitudes of noise (while only $5$ of them are demonstrated in the figure to avoid a too crowded legend though).
-Similar to the previous examples, all slopes are estimated through the weighted linear fitting.
-The six smallest values of $\varepsilon^{2}$ are used in the linear extrapolation of $-\var^2\log r(\varepsilon)$ v.s. $\varepsilon^{2}$ which are demonstrated in the three lower panels.
-We see that the larger neural network has a lower essential barrier height.
-This is consistent with the study in \cite{draxler2018essentially} in which MEPs are computed between the local minima of loss functions of ANNs.
+Figure \ref{fig7} presents the coupling time distributions for the three neural networks under ten different noise magnitudes.
+For visual clarity, only five noise levels are shown.
+As in previous examples, the slopes are estimated via weighted linear regression.
+The six smallest values of $\varepsilon^{2}$ are used for the linear extrapolation of $y(\var):=-\var^2\log r(\varepsilon)$ versus $\varepsilon^{2}$, as displayed in the lower panels.
+It is observed that the large ANN exhibits a lower essential barrier height.
+More precisely, no significant barrier is detected within the region explored by the coupling method.
+This observation is consistent with the findings in \cite{draxler2018essentially}, which adopts a different approach based on computing the MEPs between the local minima of the loss surface.
+Although it is theoretically possible that a high-barrier local minimum exists in a remote region not reached by the coupling trajectories, such cases have not been reported to the best of our knowledge.
+Moreover, practical ANN training is typically regularized, which prevents $|\bm{\theta}|$ from becoming excessively large.